l-with/ansible-role-duplicacy/README.md

 install and configure [duplicacy](https://github.com/gilbertchen/duplicacy)

 The role installs duplicacy and three scripts for `duplicacy init`, `duplicacy backup` and `duplicacy prune`.
-The pre and post scripts are placed in the duplicacy working directory at `.duplicacy/scripts` to be used by the builtin mechanism from duplicacy for pre and post commands.
+The pre and post scripts by default are placed in the duplicacy working directory at `.duplicacy/scripts` to be used by the builtin mechanism from duplicacy for pre and post commands.
+Then can be placed in `duplicacy_scriptfile_path` and then will be executed by the `duplicacy backup` or `duplicacy prune` script.

 The output of `duplicacy backup` is placed in `backup.log` and the output of `duplicacy prune` in `prune.log` in the working directory of duplicacy.